-Genesis is committed to ethical and honest billing practices.
-As such, Genesis works to ensure compliance with all relevant rules and laws.
+We are committed to ethical and honest billing practices.
+As such, we work to ensure compliance with all relevant rules and laws.
 Relevant rules and laws include, but are not limited to, the federal False Claims Act (FCA) and similar state laws.
 We expect every covered person to carefully maintain these standards at all times.